FusionFall: Gameplay

 In FusionFall, the player takes control of a customized human avatar.
 The game world features over 50 characters and several areas based on then-current and past shows on Cartoon Network.
 Some of these characters assist the player during their adventure.
 Uncommon in MMORPG's of its time was the platforming gameplay significantly present in FusionFall, with Community Director Rich Weil emphasizing the developers' intent to make the game "as three-dimensional as possible".

 The player character is viewed from a third-person perspective with an overlaid HUD.
 By defeating enemies, players progress towards leveling up and receive currency, called taros, to buy clothing and weapon upgrades.
 There are two types of combat styles, ranged and melee, and the player can equip weapons for both and switch between them with a button press.
 A special feature present in FusionFall is the use of nanos, small versions of Cartoon Network characters, obtained by defeating an evil doppelgänger of the respective character.
-The mission to defeat the doppelgänger becomes available once the player obtains enough Fusion Matter, the game's experience point, and the player's level is dependent on how many nanos they've collected.
+The mission to defeat the doppelgänger becomes available once the player obtains enough Fusion Matter, the game's experience point, and the player's level is dependent on how many nanos they have collected.
 Having the nano and assigning them as active grants a special ability of the player, chosen among three.

-Four characters were available as a guide: Ben Tennyson (Ben 10), Dexter (Dexter's Laboratory), Edd (Ed Edd n Eddy), and Mojo Jojo (The Powerpuff Girls).
+Four characters were available as a guide: Ben Tennyson (Ben 10), Dexter (Dexter's Laboratory), Edd (Ed, Edd n Eddy), and Mojo Jojo (The Powerpuff Girls).
 They gave rewards like equipment and items for completing certain missions.

 Playing past level 5 originally required a monthly paid subscription in the form of redeemable cards that could be purchased at participating retailers.
 The cards were rendered obsolete after April 16, 2010, when the entirety of the game became free to play; players with unredeemed time cards were offered a refund for their unused cards.
 Since the game was designed for kids primarily, there were parental control options, giving parents the ability to monitor what their children were doing and restrict how much they could chat with other users.

 New missions, NPCs, areas, and elements were periodically added to FusionFall from more recent shows.
-An area called the Academy was also put into the game, where players made their characters and started playing.
-FusionFalls development, however, stopped so Cartoon Network could focus on other games such as Project Exonaut, Formula Cartoon, and FusionFall Heroes.
+An area called the academy was also put into the game, where players made their characters and started playing.
+However, FusionFalls development was stopped so Cartoon Network could focus on other games such as Project Exonaut, Formula Cartoon, and FusionFall Heroes.